richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 - Scrap no-show fee
 ```

-In that meeting, questions were asked.
+In that meeting, questions were asked by the course leaders.

 The course fee did not arise because of the money:
 NBIS is not in bad shape financially.
 Instead, the idea is that
 **it will help registered participants to actually show up**.

-Course attendance is a known problem.
+Course attendance is, indeed, a known problem.
 Ideally, we want it to be 100%, i.e. that all learners
 that register for a course show up.
 In practice,
-for
-this is what it may look like in practice:
+for  this is what it may look like in practice:

 ![Attendance](attendance.png)

+> Figure 1: course attendance.
+See [Appendix 1](appendix_1.md)

 By eyeballing (and ignoring the 100% outlier, where 3 out of 3 showed up)
 we see that in those course we expect around 1 in 3 registered learners to
 actually show up.
 Although this figure shows the problem of a
 less-than-100-percent-attendance rate, it also shows a solution
-to this problem that we use at NAISS and UPPMAX: we **estimate**
+to this problem that is used at NAISS and UPPMAX: they **estimate**
-how many show up.
+how many will show up.

-The idea behind a flat course fee is to increase attendance:
+The idea behind a flat course fee is to increase attendance (i.e.
+the percentage of people that have registered that actually attends the course):
 if a learner has paid 1000 SEK before attending (and it cannot be refunded
 after 3 weeks before the course starts), this should motivate him/her
 to actually attend.